 Recommended Before Schools Reopen for In- Person Instruction (pg.
-46) School's explanation if not able to meet: -- ---
+46) School's explanation if not able to meet: Create a district Return to Instruction and Learning working group, potentially led by the Director of Curriculum, Chief Academic Work has been completed by the Diocese Task Force.
+Plan will be specific to each

-Create a district Return to Instruction and Learning working group, potentially led by the Director of Curriculum, Chief Academic Officer or the equivalent, and composed of a broad group of stakeholders on the district and school level, to:
+Officer or the equivalent, and composed of a broad group of stakeholders on the district and school level, to: